-Physiotherapy is also known as Physical therapy is integral in one’s recovery.
+Physiotherapy also known as Physical therapy, is integral in one’s recovery.
 It automatically becomes an ally in one’s pursuit to regain his or her physical strength and capabilities, zest in life, and self-esteem.
 Over the years, physiotherapy has given back the quality of life many individuals deserve.
 This came from a point of desperation, depression, and hopelessness.

-It is amazing that from hopeless to helpless, patients recover which gives them the bravado and motivation to forge ahead with life, despite the trauma they encountered.
+It is amazing that from hopeless to helpless, patients recover, which gives them the bravado and motivation to forge ahead with life, despite the trauma they encountered.
 Physiotherapy is not only for the elderly.
 It can be administered to anyone who partially or completely lost their balance and other motor capabilities brought about by trauma and other physical injuries.
 It can also be through debilitating disease/s.

 Case in point, physiotherapy is responsible for making people live a normal life.
 With the help of various exercises, methods, and techniques, a physiotherapy patient may well be on his or her way to recovery with the help of an NDIS registered physiotherapist.